rhysbrooks1/CS321-002-s25-team-09/README.md

 ### 3.2.
 Problem

-The motivation for the problem is to analyze the frequency of certain activities and patterns within the log files; whether that be most commonly accepted passwords at certain IPs, commonly failed passwords at specific times of the day, or what common user's IPs are.
+Now that we have data wrangling out of the way, the motivation for the main problem is to analyze the frequency of certain activities and patterns within the log files; whether that be most commonly accepted passwords at certain IPs, commonly failed passwords at specific times of the day, or what common user's IPs are.

-For the given log file, we want to convert its different activity types into various B-Trees to better analyze specific types of operations, i.e. we will make 9 total B-Trees with a certain category of extracted data from the log file.
+For the given log file, we want to convert its different activity types into various B-Trees to better analyze specific types of operations.
+We will make a total of **nine** B-Trees with a certain category of extracted data from the log file.

 The following are the types of B-Trees that will be created:
 - Accepted IPs